North Korea Surf and SUP Exploration

 This is a comprehensive itinerary that will allow you to see the main sights of the country but also travel with us into remote areas to access prime beach area.
 Our surf camp will be held at the Majon Surf School at the luxurious Majon Hotel.
 The surf camp caters mainly to beginner and intermediate surfers, but we welcome advanced and pro surfers to come and help with teaching locals how to surf.
 Participants must be able to swim.
 We supply school boards, but you are welcome and encouraged to bring your own board.
 We suggest longboards and mid length boards to capitalize on small surf.
 You will be allowed to check boards into cargo on Air Koryo.
 Surf sessions are strictly dependent on marine weather and can be called off in case of hazardous conditions.
 There is no guarantee of ideal surfing conditions.
 Water temperature will range from 18 to 22°C. We have some wetsuits on site to share with the group, but if you want to bring your own, we recommend a full wetsuit of 3mm or thicker.
 Lastly, there’s no obligation to participate in any of the water sports.
 If you want to come and hang out with us on the beach, anyone is welcome to join.

-Day 0 (Thursday): Departure for Pyongyang via Shanghai
+Day 1 (Saturday): Departure for Pyongyang from Beijing

-Meet us at the Pudong International Airport in Shanghai at 10:00pm for Air Koryo flight check-in.
-We’ll take JS 552 flight departing at 00:30 and arriving at 03:30 Friday.
-Meet our local Korean guides at the airport and we’ll head to the Koryo Hotel in city center for check in and rest.
+10:30am: Meet us at Terminal 2 of the Beijing Capital International Airport for the Air Koryo flight check-in.
+Meet our local Korean guides at the airport and we’ll head to city center stopping first at the Arch of Triumph.
+Pay your respects and lay flowers as locals do at the Mansudae Grand Monuments before checking into the Koryo Hotel in city center for check in and rest.

 In the afternoon, visit the Tower of Juche Idea to learn about the Juche philosophy that serves as the national ideology.
 For those who wish to take the lift up 150-meters to the top, you’ll have an opportunity to take in a panorama view of the entire Pyongyang city.
 Catch the Pyongyang Metro during rush hour to get a glimpse of daily life in Pyongyang.
 Have dinner and an optional visit to either the Taedonggang Microbrewery or the Kaeson Amusement Park.